pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 }
 ```

 By changing the scope of the span of the tokens on line 4 (using `quote_spanned` instead of `quote`), that instance of `x` will resolve to the one defined on line 2 instead of line 1.
-In fact, the variable actually declared by our macro, on line 1, is never used.
+In fact, the variable actually declared by our macro on line 1 is never used.

 This trick has a few uses, such as 'exporting' a name to the caller of the macro.
 If hygiene was not optional, any new functions or modules you created in a macro would only be resolvable in the same macro.